sunghwansyoon/is477/README.md

 ## Data Quality
 Since we are conducting analysis with second-hand data, not collected by ourselves, we had to carefully assess the data quality before proceeding with the analysis.
 We identified several data quality issues in both datasets that needed to be addressed:

+1. Missing Values: Both datasets had missing values in critical columns such as "Zip" in the food inspection dataset and "Zip_Code" in the 311 service requests dataset.
+We handled these missing values by removing records with missing ZIP codes, as they were essential for our analysis.

 ## Findings
 ### 1. Overall Correlation Analysis